MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 Solutions shipped by Microsoft that use Dataverse such as Microsoft Dynamics 365 Customer Service, or Dynamics 365 Sales also include critical business logic that cannot be bypassed with this option.

 > [!IMPORTANT]
-> You may have purchased and installed solutions from other Independant Software Vendors (ISVs) which include their own business logic.
-The logic applied by these solutions will be bypassed.
+> You may have purchased and installed solutions from other Independent Software Vendors (ISVs) which include their own business logic.
+The synchronous logic applied by these solutions will be bypassed.
 You should check with these ISVs before you use this option to understand what impact there may be if you use this option with data that their solutions use.

 ## How do I use the BypassCustomPluginExecution option?